Marak/say.js/README.md

 ```

+# Usage - Windows
+Voice selection is not available yet.
+The first argument to `speak` will be totally ignored and text will be spoken with the system's default voice.

 # Usage - Linux

 Linux support involves the use of [Festival](http://www.cstr.ed.ac.uk/projects/festival/), which uses decidedly less friendly names for its voices.
 Voices for